-Other intangible assets acquired include customer relationships and trademarks/tradenames and are anticipated to have estimated useful lives of between 10 and 20 years with a weighted average useful life of approximately 19 years.
+Other intangible assets acquired include customer relationships and trademarks/tradenames and are anticipated to have estimated useful lives of between 7seven and 20 years with a weighted average useful life of approximately 19 years.
 The excess of the total purchase price, which includes the aggregate cash consideration paid in excess of the fair value of the tangible and intangible assets acquired and liabilities assumed, was recorded as goodwill.
 The goodwill recognized is attributable to the expected operating synergies, assembled workforce and growth potential that the Company expects to realize from the acquisition.
 Goodwill generated from the acquisition is not deductible for tax purposes.

-The operations included in the Company's financial statements for the period ended March 31, June 30, 2024, and pro forma revenue and earnings amounts on a combined basis as if this acquisition had been completed on January 1, 2023 are immaterial to the unaudited consolidated financial statements of the Company.
+The operations included in the Company's financial statements for the period ended June September 30, 2024, and pro forma revenue and earnings amounts on a combined basis as if this acquisition had been completed on January 1, 2023 are immaterial to the unaudited consolidated financial statements of the Company.

-On March 1, 2024, the Company acquired a privately-owned business Noble Oil Services, Inc and its subsidiaries (collectively, "Noble Oil") for an all-cash purchase price of \$68.9 million, net of cash acquired and subject to the final settlement of acquired.
-The Company settled working capital balances for this acquisition in the second quarter of 2024 and adjusted the purchase price accordingly.
-The acquired company acquisition of Noble Oil expands the SKSS segment's oil collection operations in the southeastern region of the United States while also adding incremental production from the re-refinery owned and operated by the acquired company.
+On March 1, 2024, the Company acquired Noble Oil Services, Inc and its subsidiaries (collectively, "Noble Oil") for an all-cash purchase price of \$68.7 million, net of cash acquired.
+The Company settled working capital for this acquisition in the second quarter of 2024 and adjusted the purchase price accordingly.
+The acquisition of Noble Oil expands the SKSS segment's oil collection operations in the southeastern region of the United States while also adding incremental production from the re-refinery owned and operated by the acquired company.